 The next thing on your list is Prince of the Wales Museum which houses ancient artifacts, beautiful artworks and sculptures in its galleries.
 Regular exhibitions are also held in the museum.
 We will then take you to Gateway of India which is an arch monument which overlooks the Arabian Sea and is a confluence of Indian, Arabic and Western architecture.

 After this you will visit Dhobi Ghat which is the world’s largest outdoor laundromat.
 You will then take a drive through Marine Drive and Flora Fountain.
 Marine Drive is an arc shaped boulevard which offers mesmerizing sunset views and is perfect for leisurely stroll.
-Flora Fountain named after a Roman Goddess of Flowers, is an exquisitely sculpted heritage monument famous for local shopping delights.
+Flora Fountain, named after a Roman Goddess of Flowers, is an exquisitely sculpted heritage monument famous for local shopping delights.
 Then you will drive through Crawford Market where you can buy fresh fruits and vegetables.

 After this, you can take an optional tour of Elephanta Caves.
 It is a UNESCO World Heritage Site and can be reached by a boat from Gateway of India.
-The caves are a collection of rock art and 5 caves are dedicated to lord Shiva while the rest two are Buddhist caves.
+The caves are a collection of rock art and 5 caves are dedicated to lord Shiva while the other two are Buddhist caves.
 In the late evening, you will be transferred to Train station for your Aurangabad night train.
 You will stay in the night on the boarded train.

 Highlights: Mumbai - Visit the Hanging Gardens, Kamla Nehru Park, Mani Bhawan, Prince of the Wales Museum, Gateway of India, Dhobi-Ghat and drive through Marine Drive, Flora Fountain & Crawford market.

-Upon your arrival in Aurangabad, you will be meted by a representative who will transfer you to your hotel.
+Upon your arrival in Aurangabad, you will be met by a representative who will transfer you to your hotel.
 The city is named after the Mughal Emperor Aurangzeb and is a hub of many historical monuments and cultural sites.
 After checking in your hotel, we will help you to visit Ajanta Caves.
 It is a UNESCO World Heritage Site and comprises of finest rock sculptures and ancient paintings.
 The caves include ancient monasteries and worship-halls that showcase India’s culture and art.
-The ceilings are decorated with scenes from Jataka tales which gives an insight into life of Lord Buddha.
-The caves remains closed on Mondays.
-Post your tour, you will head back to the hotel for an overnight stay.
+The ceilings are decorated with scenes from Jataka tales which gives an insight into the life of Lord Buddha.
+The caves remain closed on Mondays.
+Post your tour you will head back to the hotel for an overnight stay.

 Highlights: Visit the Ajanta Caves.